Financial Crime

 The AML programmes which are currently employed in the financial sector vary, but all have the core elements below:

 • Know your customer compliance, or KYC, is inclusive of customer/client due diligence (CDD).
 It is the verification phase of onboarding clients.
 It includes establishing the client’s identity and assessing what level of financial crime risk is incurred.
-To aid onboarding, Napier uses a cutting-edge client screening process which is built around dashboard reporting, an integrated sandbox, and the intelligence data explorer.
+To aid onboarding, Napier AI uses a cutting-edge client screening process which is built multi-screening configurations, an integrated sandbox and an intelligence data explorer.

-Napier’s Client Activity Review (CAR) features real-time comparative customer behaviour analysis, dashboard graphical renditions of customer activity, and a holistic view of all customer data and intelligence.
+Napier AI’s Perpetual Client Risk Assessments features real-time comparative customer behaviour analysis, dashboard graphical renditions of customer activity, and a holistic view of all customer data and intelligence.

 Contact us for a demo